 Praesent ultrices condimentum sem, quis maximus justo feugiat et.
 Curabitur a orci ac est placerat imperdiet.
 Curabitur ipsum enim, dapibus nec posuere hendrerit, tincidunt vehicula sem.

 Versatile course with a broad-based curriculum gives you a strong foundation for your future career in a diverse range of sectors

-Work on Integrated Real-World Projects, with a strong focus on computer-aided design and service-learning.
+Work on unique integrated real-world projects with a focus on computer-aided design and service-learning

 This module is designed to provide students with the fundamental skills in mathematics required to solve basic engineering problems.
 Topics are introduced in an order that is intended to keep abreast of the application requirements in engineering modules.
 The emphasis in each topic is on simple applications and problem solving.
 Topics include algebra, trigonometry, logarithms, plane analytic geometry, matrices and complex numbers.
 Throughout the module, there is appropriate use of a Computer Algebra System.

 This module aims to integrate the knowledge learnt in the semester and apply to a real-world project and further enhanced through relevant contextualisation.
 Students will work in teams and undertake the project development underpinned by the design thinking approach.
 On completion of the module, students will be able to apply the skills and develop confidence in tackling projects.
 Data analytics will be introduced using case-based approach and applied in the integrated real-world project.
 The Career & Professional Preparation 1 will be incorporated to give students a foundational introduction to their three-year diploma course curriculum and how it prepares them for industry.
 It will help them to embark on their course with the end in mind, through guided reflection of their personal characteristics, and producing an overall game plan for their future education and career goals